JoshuaDRose/Odyssey/README.md

 <h3>License</h3>
 <p align="left">
-This project is registered under the MIT license which can be found in the <code>license.md</code> file.
+This project is registered under the MIT license which can be found in the <code>license.md</code> file or in links at the bottom of this file.
 </p>

 <p align="left">
 <h3>Versioning</h3>
 This project uses semantic versioning.
+More details on this versioning system can be found in the links section below.
 </p>

 <p align="left">